-China is home to more than a billion people and you can find spectacular attractions all over it specially amazing destinations in South China.
+China is home to more than a billion people, and you can find spectacular attractions all over it, especially amazing destinations in South China.
 However, running this huge country can be a big challenge.
-In southern China, you will find modern cities, high mountains, wealthy communities, beautiful ancient villages, old cemeteries and stunning lakes.
+In southern China, you will find modern cities, high mountains, wealthy communities, beautiful ancient villages, old cemeteries, and stunning lakes.
 If you travel to South China when in this country, you will see the best of this country.

-If you want to visit other attractions in China, try visiting the most unique shopping malls in Shanghai so that you don’t leave China empty handed.
+If you want to visit other attractions in China, try visiting the unique shopping malls in Shanghai so that you don’t leave China empty-handed.

 Lugu Lake with magnificent Coastal Views

-This charming and beautiful lake is one of main destinations in South China located approximately 2,700 meters (9000 feet) above sea level.
+This charming and beautiful lake is one of the main destinations in South China, located approximately 2,700 meters (9000 feet) above sea level.
 To get here, you have to climb the old winding road, and the first moment of the lake visit will leave you in complete admiration for the place.
 The wooded hills flow out of the massive waters while the small towns are close to the shores.
-The unique culture around the village close to this lake attracts tourists, making it worth your time.
+The unique culture around the village near this lake attracts tourists, making it worth your time.

 Macau The Gambling City of Asia

-Macau is truly one of major gambling destinations in South China and it is often referred to Vegas of China.
-Moreover, Macau was a Portuguese colony for more than 300 years and you can see evidence of it throughout the city.
-Temples of ancient China paved the way in the streets of traditional Portuguese tiles to create a stunning companionship of both cultures.
-And you will find this coexisting cultures in every corner of the city.
+Macau is truly one of the major gambling destinations in South China, and it is often referred to Vegas of China.
+Moreover, Macau was a Portuguese colony for more than 300 years, and you can see evidence of it throughout the city.
+Temples of ancient China paved the way in the streets of traditional Portuguese tiles to create a stunning companionship between both cultures.
+And you will find these coexisting cultures in every corner of the city.
 The colonial buildings are right next to the lively casinos and modern boutiques.
-You can eat traditional Chinese food, Portuguese food or fusion of the two civilizations in Macau.
+You can eat traditional Chinese food, Portuguese food, or a fusion of the two civilizations in Macau.

 Lijiang Ancient Town to Experience Old China

 Lijiang Ancient Town is one of the four remaining ancient destinations in South China.
 The sidewalks of the streets lead you to the stone bridges that flow through the noisy water wheels.
-After spending time admiring the gigantic fishes in the water channels you will find that the ancient streets are filled with shops, family hotels, restaurants and bars.
+After spending time admiring the gigantic fishes in the water channels, you will find that the ancient streets are filled with shops, family hotels, restaurants, and bars.
 But the city has not lost any of its old charm.
-The four main streets from Sifang Street Square in the city center connect to a network of alleys with more than 350 bridges.
+The four main streets from Sifang Street Square in the city center are connected to a network of alleys with more than 350 bridges.

 Dali near The Erhai Lake

 Not too long ago, Dali was a hangout place for travelers.
-It was a kind of commemoration destinations in South China for travelers in Western China to spend a few weeks in Erhai Lake.
-But now the miserable travelers of the ancient past have been replaced by the rapidly growing middle class and wealthy Chinese travelers.
-While the influx of domestic tourists has exploded in Dalí over the course of the year, still the Bai ethnic minority in Dalí is having a good life everyday life.
-And there are many things to explore in the mountains above Erhai Lake where you can easily eat, drink and party with Chinese tourists as well.
+It was a kind of commemoration destination in South China for travelers in Western China to spend a few weeks in Erhai Lake.
+But now, the miserable travelers of the ancient past have been replaced by the rapidly growing middle-class and wealthy Chinese travelers.
+While the influx of domestic tourists has exploded in Dalí over the course of the year, still the Bai ethnic minority in Dalí has a good life everyday life.
+And there are many things to explore in the mountains above Erhai Lake, where you can easily eat, drink, and party with Chinese tourists as well.